 For your first hire, you will need to fill out an application form, along with reading, signing and returning the terms and conditions.
-Before you do that, it's probably worth dropping us an email or giving us a call to introducing yourself and explain a little bit about your project.
+Before you do that, it's probably worth dropping us an email or giving us a call to introduce yourself and explain a little bit about your project.
 We can check if the kit is available on your requested dates, plus the application will likely go through quicker as we'll already know who you are.

 Unlike many places, there is no deposit to pay upfront, as we sympathise what a massive inconvenience that can be.
 If it's your first time hiring, you will need to pay for the hire upfront however.

 All hires must be fully insured.
 Without insurance, we simply can’t hire.
 When booking equipment, we will advise you on the replacement value that it must be insured for.

 If you have annual insurance (covering hired-in equipment) that meets or exceeds this value, great!
 You’re all set.
 If you need to purchase insurance on a job-by-job basis, we recommend Performance Film & Media Insurance.
 You can get a quote and purchase insurance online right from their website.

 How much is delivery?

 If you live in England, Wales, or Southern Scotland, delivery is £25 +VAT each way.
 Therefore you can typically expect shipping costs to be £50 +VAT for both delivery and collection.
 If you live in the Highlands or Islands of Scotland, delivery charges may be higher and we would need to check with our delivery partner what these would be on a case by case basis.